Ben Barnes (Texas politician): Career

+Politics

 Texas House

 While a student at The University of Texas, Barnes worked at the Texas State Health Department.
 After discovering some financial irregularities that led to the indictment of the state health commissioner, Barnes became interested in politics.
 At the age of 21, Barnes went back to his home area of the state and ran for state representative, pulling off an upset victory.
 Advancing quickly through the Texas legislature, by 1963, Barnes was chairman of the powerful Rules Committee.
 In 1965, the Texas Junior Chamber of Commerce named Barnes as one of "Five Outstanding Young Texans" and the U.S. Chamber of Commerce recognized Barnes as one of the "Ten Outstanding Young Men in America" in 1970.

 Speaker of the Texas House

 In the lead up to 1965, Barnes began accumulating pledges of support from colleagues to succeed Byron Tunnell if the Speaker decided not to seek a third term in 1967.
 He didn't have to wait that long.
 Just before the 1965 session, a vacancy occurred on the Railroad Commission and John Connally came up with the clever idea of appointing Byron Tunnell, who was only a lukewarm supporter of Connally's activist legislative program, to fill the seat.
 Barnes had advance notice of the maneuver, so when Connally announced Tunnell's appointment, Barnes had already set up a war room in the Driskill Hotel.
 He started calling members to make good the pledges he had collected.
 Potential rivals never had a chance.

 With the governor and the business lobby and all but a handful of House members behind him, Barnes was an instant powerhouse.
 The press latched on to the story of the young man with a limitless future.
 The headlines tell the tale: “Ben Barnes—Man Going Places,” “Boy Wonder of Texas Politics,” “Big Crowd Hears LBJ Predict White House for Ben Barnes.”

 During his speakership, Barnes placed a high priority on the state's colleges and universities, with financial support for these institutions rising by 300 percent.
 Furthermore, he helped establish the Texas Higher Education Coordinating Board.
 Under Barnes, salaries increased for university professors, the University of Houston merged with the state university system, and Angelo State College and Pan American College turned into four-year institutions.

 Furthermore, Barnes won passage of a minimum wage standard for farm workers, played a key role in winning approval for clean air and water legislation, and successfully fought for a bill creating the Texas Rehabilitation Commission.
 The political future seemed limitless for Barnes, who enjoyed the support of Connally and President Lyndon Johnson who, after leaving the White House, predicted that his young protégé would one day claim the presidency.

-In 1966, Barnes was the President of the National Legislative Conference and in 1967, was voted President of the Southern Legislative Conference – the youngest person and first Texan to receive the honor.
+In 1966, Barnes was the President of the National Legislative Conference and in 1967, was voted President of the Southern Legislative Conference—the youngest person and first Texan to receive the honor.
 He was also U.S. representative to the NATO Conference in 1967, and the United Nations Representative to Geneva, Switzerland, in 1968.